 Host: So what kind of training did you receive when you got there?

 Liam: Well, it was a month of 300 hours of meditation and yoga training.
-And when I say yoga I am not so much, I think that phrase calls to mind kind of exercise and stretching the way it’s often practiced in the West.
+And when I say yoga I am not so much, I think that phrase calls to mind a kind of exercise and stretching the way it’s often practiced in the West.

 Host: The physical part.

 Liam: Yes, this was really meditative yoga so it’s all about the mind.
-We were moving consciously, slowly, we weren’t trying to get into a crazy postures necessary.
+We were moving consciously, slowly, we weren’t trying to get into the crazy postures necessary.
 It was more about training the mind to be completely present.